wxyz-abcd/node-haxball/README.md

   - `calculateAllRoomDistances(geo, roomList)`: calculates the distances to the given geoLocation `geo` of all rooms in given `roomList` and stores them inside each room's `dist` property.
   - `numberToColor(number)`: returns the html color string (rgba representation) of the given `number`.
 (0 <= `number` <= 16777215)
   - `colorToNumber(color)`: returns the number representation of the given html color string (rgba representation).
+  - `ipToNumber(ip)`: returns the numeric representation of an ip string, or null if the string is not formatted.
+Used internally in banList implementation.
+  - `numberToIp(ip)`: returns the string representation of a numeric ip value, or null if the number is not valid.
+Used internally in banList implementation.
+  - `authToNumber(auth)`: returns the numeric representation of an auth string, or null if the string is not 43 characters long.
+Used internally in banList implementation.
+  - `numberToAuth(auth)`: returns the string representation of a numeric auth value, or null if the number is not valid.
+Used internally in banList implementation.
+  - `compareBits(value1, value2, bitMask)`: returns true if all of the bits of numbers given as `value1` and `value2` are equal only at the positions whose bit values are `1` inside the `bitMask`.
+Used internally in banList implementation.
   - `keyState(dirX, dirY, kick)`: returns an integer key state value to be used in `Room.setKeyState`. `dirX` = oneof\[`-1`:left, `0`:still, `1`:right\], `dirY` = oneof\[`-1`:up, `0`:still, `1`:down\], `kick` = `true`/`false`.
   - `reverseKeyState(state)`: returns the `dirX`, `dirY`, `kick` parameters that were used to generate the given integer `state` with `Utils.keyState` function.
   - `runAfterGameTick(callback, ticks)`: runs a `callback` function after `ticks` game ticks. if omitted, `ticks` defaults to `1`.